alttch/eva3/xc/drivers/phi/phi_devel.rst

         finally:
             bus.release()

 Working with SNMP
 =================

 EVA ICS has bindings to primary `pysnmp <https://pypi.org/project/pysnmp/>`_ methods, which can be found in *eva.uc.drivers.tools.snmp* module.
-Pysnmp is a reach-feature SNMP module and is included in setup by default, however it's not recommended to use it on a slow hardware for the production.
+Pysnmp is a reach-feature SNMP module and is included in setup by default, however this module is not recommended to use on a slow hardware in production.

 The rule of good taste is to check if alternative (faster) SNMP module is present (such as e.g. `python3-netsnmp